DKMS-LSL/typeloader/user_manual/new_allele_bulk.md

 # ![Icon](images/TypeLoader_32.png) Bulk Fasta Upload
-If you have a lot of **fasta files** you want to upload to TypeLoader, you can use the Bulk Fasta Upload.
+If you have a lot of **fasta files** you want to upload to the same TypeLoader project, you can use the Bulk Fasta Upload.

 ![Pic](images/icon_important.png) **This feature does not work for XML files!**

 This feature uses a .csv file specifying the files to upload and their sample data.

 ![Pic](images/icon_important.png) Please note that - unlike the [=> New Allele Dialog](new_allele.md) - this dialog will **not** show you the created ENA text files.
 To check these, you have to visit each allele's [=> Sample View](view_sample.md) and use the ``Edit a file`` button.
-**Therefore, we recommend not using this feature until you have gotten familiar with adding individual alleles using the [=> New Allele Dialog](new_allele.md).**
+**Therefore, you cannot use this feature until you have gotten familiar with adding individual alleles using the [=> New Allele Dialog](new_allele.md).**

 ##  The bulk upload csv
 To give TypeLoader the files you want to bulk-upload, you need a .csv file containing the files to upload as well as their sample information.
 It must be comma-separated and contain the following columns (with one row per target allele to upload):